 Admission is determined using multiple criteria, including your academic performance and potential and other materials.
 In some cases, we may request three letters of recommendation discussing your intellectual and leadership abilities, a written essay describing career objectives and explaining how the M.P.A. degree will help you meet those objectives, and a current résumé showing all work experience.

 Applications are reviewed at various times during the year.
-Admission deadlines for the fall semester are Feb.
-1, April 1 and May 15.
-The spring semester admission deadline is Dec.
-1.
+Admissions for the fall and spring semesters are ongoing.

 You'll have to be admitted to the graduate school and submit the following materials to the program office:

-We encourage you to complete the application process by Jan.
-15 for fall admission.
-More information about graduate school and program admission requirements is at the catalog.
+More information about graduate school and program admission requirements may be found in the catalog.

 If you don't have government work experience, a paid internship allows you to apply classroom knowledge and develop professional skills for a successful career.
 Our internship coordinator will help you find an internship, but you're responsible for developing the qualifications and interpersonal skills necessary for employment.